 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

 Malaria is a Plasmodium - parasitic micro-organism - spread by the female Anopheles mosquito.
 This mosquito type flourishes in warm, wet regions and is common in tropical and subtropical regions, from Central America to northern South America, sub-Saharan Africa and right across east and southeast Asia.

 In 2016, the World Health Organization (WHO) World Malaria Report highlighted that 445,000 people died from contracting malaria (down from 446,000), and approximately 216 million people were infected.
 Most people were from the African continent followed by southeast Asia and the Americas.

 Advanced cases can also show:

 As malaria presents symptoms common in other medical conditions, it's important to get checked out as soon as possible.
 If treated early, malaria can be cured.

 Anti-malarials are usually administered, and the type can vary depending on the severity of malaria and parasite type.
-The Center for Disease Control and Prevention (CDC) states that if the right drugs are used and administered early, those infected with malaria can be cured and all parasites can be cleared from the patient's body.
+The Centers for Disease Control and Prevention (CDC) states that if the right drugs are used and administered early, those infected with malaria can be cured and all parasites can be cleared from the patient's body.